Advice for British nationals travelling or living in areas susceptible to hurricanes, typhoons or tropical cyclones.

 - find out more about local procedures, such as the location of any shelters, by speaking to your tour operator, hotel or local authorities

 - keep up-to-date with Foreign and Commonwealth Office (FCO) travel advice by signing up to email alerts for the country you’re in

 - read our guidance about how to deal with a crisis overseas

 - check with your tour operator and travel insurance provider if you need information on their terms and conditions for changes or cancellations if your destination is affected by a tropical cyclone before or during your trip

 What to do if a tropical cyclone is coming

-- regularly check or subscribe to our country travel advice
+- check FCO country travel advice

 - monitor local radio, TV and press

-- remember that airports and hotels may shut down if a hurricane approaches
+Remember that airports and hotels may shut down if a hurricane approaches.

 The effects of a tropical cyclone